Tertiary education: History

 Bologna University in Italy, established in 1088 A.D., is the world's oldest university in continuous operation.

 Established in 1224 by Frederick II, Holy Roman Emperor, University of Naples Federico II in Italy is the world's oldest state-funded university in continuous operation.

-The oldest known institutions of higher education are credited to Dynastic Egypt, with Pr-Anx (houses of life) built as libraries and scriptoriums, containing works on law, architecture, mathematics, and medicine, and involved in the training of "swnw" and "swnwt" (male and female doctors); extant Egyptian papyri from the 3rd millennia BC are in several collections.
+The oldest known institutions of higher education are credited to Dynastic Egypt, with Pr-Anx (houses of life) built as libraries and scriptoriums, containing works on law, architecture, mathematics, and medicine, and involved in the training of "swnw" and "swnwt" (male and female doctors); extant Egyptian papyri from the 3rd millennium BC are in several collections.

 In the Greek world, Plato's Academy (c.
 387–86 BCE), Aristotle's Lyceum (c.
 334–86 BCE) and other philosophical-mathematical schools became models for other establishments, particularly in Alexandria of Egypt, under the Ptolemies.

 In South Asia, the city of Taxila, later the great Buddhist monastery of Nalanda (c.
 427–1197 CE), attracted students and professors even from distant regions.

-In China, the Han dynasty established chairs to teach the Five Confucean Classics, in the Grand School, Taixue, to train cadres for the imperial administration.
+In China, the Han dynasty established chairs to teach the Five Confucean Classics in the Grand School, Taixue, to train cadres for the imperial administration.
 All these higher-learning institutions became models for other schools within their sphere of cultural influence.

-In 425 CE, the Byzantine emperor Theodosius II innovated as he established the Pandidakterion, with a faculty of 31 professors, to train public servants.
+In 425 CE, the Byzantine emperor Theodosius II innovated by establishing the Pandidakterion to train public servants, with a faculty of 31 professors.
 In the 7th and 8th centuries, "cathedral schools" were created in Western Europe.
-Meanwhile, the first Madrasahs were founded in the Muslim empire – initially mere primary schools in the premises of major mosques, which gradually evolved toward secondary, later higher education.
-However high the intellectual level of these schools could be, it would be anachronistic to call them "universities".
-Their organization and purposes were markedly different from the corporations of students and teachers, independent from both the Church and the State, which established themselves from the 12th century in Western Europe as Universitas Studiorum.
+Meanwhile, the first Madrasahs were founded in the Muslim empires.
+They began as primary schools on the premises of major mosques, but gradually evolved into secondary schools and centres of higher education.
+However, these schools cannot be classified as universities because their organisation and purposes were markedly different from the corporations of students and teachers, independent of both the Church and the State, which established themselves from the 12th century in Western Europe as Universitas Studiorum.

-According to UNESCO and Guinness World Records, the University of al-Qarawiyyin in Fez, Morocco is the oldest existing continually operating higher educational institution in the world. and is occasionally referred to as the oldest university by scholars.
-Undoubtedly, there are older institutions of higher education, for example, the University of Ez-Zitouna in Montfleury, Tunis, was first established in 737.
-The University of Bologna, Italy, founded in 1088, is the world's oldest university in continuous operation, and the first university in the sense of a higher-learning and degree-awarding institute, as the word universitas was coined at its foundation.
+According to UNESCO and Guinness World Records, the University of al-Qarawiyyin in Fez, Morocco, is the oldest existing continually operating higher educational institution in the world and is occasionally referred to as the oldest university by scholars.
+However, there are older institutions of higher education, such as the University of Ez-Zitouna in Montfleury, Tunis, which was first established in 737.
+The University of Bologna, Italy, founded in 1088, is the world's oldest university in continuous operation and the first university in the sense of a higher-learning and degree-awarding institute, as the word universitas was coined at its foundation.